-A changing cost environment has a direct impact on financial results of the Company.
+A changing cost and taxation environment has a direct impact on financial results of the Company.
 It also impacts the results of feasibility studies making a project more or less attractive to develop in the future.
 Capital costs for most projects worldwide have increased substantially due to the higher costs of mining related equipment and consumables the price of which is mostly determined by global demand and supply.
+The Vietnamese government, as recently as 2010, has increased royalties on gold production.